qualisign/optipulse.github.io/whitepaper.md

 ## Design<a id="sec-4-1" name="sec-4-1"></a>

 One design decision built into Mesh Market is to treat users, whether they be businesses or end consumers in the conventional sense, as basically having the same requirements for using the Mesh Market platform.
-This creates an amorphous market inscrutable to classical economists - but where choices tend to multiply and services improve, therefore fulfilling the functions of healthy economy.
-An ISP using the Mesh Market platform to sell internet service without restrictions on how it does so, and customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
-Therefore, the most effective design is one that meets the business requirements of the "producers", while making no distinction between them and consumers of their products.
+This creates an amorphous market which, while inscrutable to classical economists, will tend to multiply choices and improve services, thereby fulfilling the basic functions of healthy economy.
+An ISP may use the Mesh Market platform to sell internet service without restrictions on how it does so, treating customers as (perhaps equally) non-restricted entitites that may act as "mini ISP's" in their own right.
+Therefore, the most effective design is the one most capable of meeting the business requirements of the "producers", while making little or no distinction between them and consumers.
 The core features of the app, described below, are an attempt to create such an environment.

 Mesh networks are inherently friendly to businesses embracing the platform model.
 With a decentralized and free communications medium, viable local alternatives to inefficient, sub-par goods and services can be discovered.
 This is how "free markets" are supposed to work; they only free and efficient insofar as information flow is.